Commodity Credit Corporation: History and charter

 The CCC has its own disbursing authority and utilizes the Federal Reserve Bank system and United States Treasury to make payments.
 This disbursing authority allows the CCC to make payments quickly and to provide financial support to America's producers and farmers immediately.
 The CCC has multiple funding mechanisms.
 Most of the domestic programs are operated out of a revolving fund, in which the CCC has a permanent indefinite borrowing authority, as defined by Office of Management and Budget (OMB) Circular A-11, Preparation, Submission, and Execution of the Budget.
 Borrowing authority permits the corporation to incur obligations and authorizes it to borrow funds to liquidate the obligations.
 This fund also receives money from appropriated funding for costs incurred (i.e., realized losses), loan repayments, inventory sales, interest income, and fees.
 Additionally, the CCC receives direct appropriations for specific programs such as its Credit Reform programs, foreign grant and donation programs, and disaster relief.

 The 1996 farm bill (P.L.
 104-127) expanded the CCC mandate to include funding for several conservation programs (including the Conservation Reserve Program) and made conservation one of the purposes of the CCC.

-More recently, in the wake of an international retaliation to what are casually known as the Trump tariffs, the CCC was heavily invoked again.
+More recently, in the wake of an international retaliation to what are casually known as the first Trump tariffs, the CCC was heavily invoked again.
 That is, In July 2018, Trump's administration announced that it would use the CCC, to pay farmers up to $12 billion.
 This aid was increased to $28 billion in May 2019.
 The CCC attempts to offset losses in the American agricultural sector resulting from retaliatory tariffs from the European Union, China, and other states.
 It was estimated by the USDA that in 2019 these and other aid payments constituted one third of total American farm income.